Skip to content

 • Site Location - The letter must list the site address where the student will be working, in U.S. address format.

 • Start & End Date - ISSS must see the start and end date of the CPT opportunity.
 It must be within the period for the CPT semester.
-For information on Start and End dates, please refer above under "CPT start and End Dates."
+For information on start and end dates, please refer to above under "CPT start and End Dates."

 example offer letter